-Inflammatory statements are to be avoided at all cost.
-In fact this is likely to cause your comment to be rejected even if you have valuable information.
+Inflammatory statements are to be avoided at all costs.
+In fact, this is likely to cause your comment to be rejected even if you have valuable information.
 This type of commenter is called a troll and no one likes those.

 5. Pay Attention To The Call To Action In The Post

-Many bloggers today have a call to action within their post.
-This is usually an action they wish their users to perform after reading their post.
+Many bloggers today have a call to action within their posts.
+This is usually an action they wish their users to perform after reading their posts.
 It is usually expressed in the form of a question or request.

 6. Get Your Fact Right

-If you are a online business owner everything you put out in this space matters.
+If you are an online business owner everything you put out in this space matters.
 It costs you nothing but time to check your fact before you comment on another person’s site.

 Bear in mind that bad information affects your business negatively.